bondmcp/mcp/SIGNUP_INTEGRATION.md

 # CLI-Based Setup Guide

-Since BondMCP is CLI/API only, all account management is done through the command line.
+Since BondMCP is , all account management is done through the command line.

 ## Setup Process